isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-01-04-the-endless-steppe.md

 In a foreign country, surrounded by a new language, and labeled, “capitalists,” and “class enemies,” (p.
 23), Esther and her family struggle for years to survive.
-Although helpless against the injustice of her forcible relocation, Esther continues to exercise what control over her life that she does have.
+Helpless against the injustice of her forcible relocation, Esther continues to exercise what control over her life that she does have.
 Although Russian soldiers devastate Esther’s family, Esther remains open to Russian people.
 Esther allows herself to socialize normally with the Rubtsovsk